tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

   * Inventing exceptions
 * Testing
   * Show tests for the Vehicle class.
-  * Show tests for old "12 days of Christmas" problem.
+  * Show tests for old "12 Days of Christmas" problem.
   * Show how easy refactoring is with good tests.
 Move arrays out to methods.
 Then modify the set of gifts which can be passed in.
   * Show battleship assignment and tests.
 * Git
   * Reason: Sharing code with others
   * Forking
-  * `.gitignore`
+  * `.gitignore` files
   * `git clone`

 #### Lecture Notes/Links